ChangWeiTan/MultiRocket/README.md

 *Preprint*: [arxiv:2102.00457](https://arxiv.org/abs/2102.00457)

-> <div align="justify"> Rocket and MiniRocket, while two of the fastest methods for time series classification, are both somewhat less accurate than the current most accurate methods (namely, HIVE-COTE and its variants).
-We show that it is possible to significantly improve the accuracy of MiniRocket (and Rocket), with some additional computational expense, by expanding the set of features produced by the transform, making MultiRocket (for MiniRocket with Multiple Features) overall the single most accurate method on the datasets in the UCR archive, while still being orders of magnitude faster than any algorithm of comparable accuracy other than its precursors. </div>
+> <div align="justify">We propose MultiRocket, a fast time series classification (TSC) algorithm that achieves state-of-the-art performance with a tiny fraction of the time and without the complex ensembling structure of many state-of-the-art methods.
+MultiRocket improves on MiniRocket, one of the fastest TSC algorithms to date, by adding multiple pooling operators and transformations to improve the diversity of the features generated.
+In addition to processing the raw input series, MultiRocket also applies first order differences to transform the original series.
+Convolutions are applied to both representations, and four pooling operators are applied to the convolution outputs.
+When benchmarked using the University of California Riverside TSC benchmark datasets, MultiRocket is significantly more accurate than MiniRocket, and competitive with the best ranked current method in terms of accuracy, HIVE-COTE 2.0, while being orders of magnitude faster.</div>

 ## Reference
 If you use any part of this work, please cite: